 How I Help

-Whether you are already retired or wanting to make sure you can one day, you may have a few questions.
+Whether you are already retired or wanting to make sure you can one day, you probably have a few questions.

 When will you retire?
 When CAN you retire?
 How long will your money last?
 How do you know?
 What is your plan to get there?
 Where are you now?